sprakash277/terraforms/azure/adb-exfiltration-protection/README.md

+Azure Workspace deployment with UC assigment:
-az login
+* az login
-az account set --subscription "REPLACE ME" use the correct Azure Subscription id run " terraform init " from the parent folder. init deploys the required libraries and dependencies run " terraform validate " run " terraform apply "
+* az account set --subscription "REPLACE ME" use the correct Azure Subscription id
+* run " terraform init " from the parent folder. init deploys the required libraries and dependencies
+* run " terraform validate "
+* run " terraform apply "

-To destroy the previous work created by terraform run " terraform destroy "
+To destroy the previous work created by terraform
+* run " terraform destroy "

 # Provisioning Azure Databricks workspace with a Hub & Spoke firewall for data exfiltration protection